 This process may take a while to be complete.

-Close Command Prompt window.
-Now, try to access the files/ folders on the usb.
+After closing the Command Prompt, try to access the files/ folders on the usb.

 Your problem will be solved.

-Fix-2 Access the USB folder from browser window-
+Fix-2 Access the USB folder from the browser window-

 If you can’t access the usb file/ folders from File Explorer, you can do it from your browser window.

-3. On the right hand side, double click on your usb drive to open it.
+2. Now, double click on your usb drive to access it.

-4. Now, on the address bar, right click on the drive letter (such as H:/ or F:/ or G:/ etc) and then click on “Copy“.
+3. Now, on the address bar, right-click on the drive letter (such as H:/ or F:/ or G:/, etc) and then click on “Copy“.